Africa

 Your exact routing will depend on your departure date and the vessel you have selected.
 This will be confirmed before you book.

-Disembark from your expedition cruise today and transfer to Baltra Airport for your flight to Guayaquil.
+Disembark from your expedition cruise today and transfer to Baltra Airport for your flight, via Guayaquil, to Quito.

-Transfer to Guayaquil Airport for your flight home.
+Take the free hotel shuttle to Quito Airport for your flight home.